tum-erl/blueos_ros2/README.md

-# BlueOS ROS extension
+# BlueOS ROS2 extension

-This extension makes possible to communicate with the vehicle via ROS
+This extension makes possible to communicate with the vehicle via ROS2

 To connect, you just need to run the following commands:
 ```sh